 Learn more about proving negligence in Nevada.

-The purpose of IVC filters is to catch clots while still in the bloodstream so they do not enter the brain, heart, kidney or lungs.
-Patients with an elevated risk of experiencing pulmonary embolism but who could not take anticoagulants had the filter implanted into their inferior vena cava (IVC).
+The purpose is to catch blockages while still in the bloodstream so they do not enter the brain, heart, kidney or lungs.
+Patients with an elevated risk of experiencing pulmonary embolism but who cannot take anticoagulants (blood-thinners) may have the filter implanted into their inferior vena cava (IVC).
 Some of these filters are permanent, while others are temporary ("optional" or "retrievable").6

 Some medical facilities that perform or have performed IVC filter procedures in Las Vegas include:

-In small part.
-Bard implemented a Class 2 Device Recall for the Denali IVC Filter in 2015.
+Some.
+Bard implemented a Class 2 Device Recall for the Denali filter in 2015.
 These devices did not have critical label information regarding patients with serious sepsis and nickel-titanium alloy sensitivity.
 A Cordis filter was recalled in 2013 to correct a labelling error.
 And the Greenfield Vena Cava Filter was temporarily recalled in 2005.

-And in 2010, the FDA issued a warning about how long-term risks of IVC filters include “lower limb deep vein thrombosis [DVT], filter fracture, filter migration, filter embolization, and IVC perforation.”
+In 2010, the FDA issued a warning about how long-term risks of IVC filters include “lower limb deep vein thrombosis [DVT], filter fracture, filter migration, filter embolization, and IVC perforation.”
 Then the FDA filed another warning in 2014.
-Therefore, the FDA recommended that doctors remove IVC filters right after pulmonary embolism ceases to be a risk, typically 29 to 54 days after implantation.7
+Therefore, the FDA recommended that doctors remove the devices right after pulmonary embolism ceases to be a risk, typically 29 to 54 days after implantation.7

 - Johns Hopkins - IVC filter information